dlax/pglift/docs/user/ops/instance.rst

       --help    Show this message and exit.

     Commands:
-      alter       Alter a PostgreSQL instance
+      alter       Alter PostgreSQL INSTANCE
-      apply       Apply manifest as a PostgreSQL instance backup      Back up a PostgreSQL instance
+      apply       Apply manifest as a PostgreSQL instance backup      Back up PostgreSQL INSTANCE
+      create      Initialize a PostgreSQL instance
-      describe    Describe a PostgreSQL instance
+      describe    Describe PostgreSQL INSTANCE
-      drop        Drop a PostgreSQL instance
+      drop        Drop PostgreSQL INSTANCE
-      env         Output environment variables suitable to connect to a... exec        Execute command in the libpq environment for a PostgreSQL... init        Initialize a PostgreSQL instance
-      list        List the available instances
+      env         Output environment variables suitable to connect to... exec        Execute command in the libpq environment for PostgreSQL... list        List the available instances
+      logs        Output INSTANCE logs
-      privileges  List default privileges on instance.
+      privileges  List default privileges on INSTANCE
+      promote     Promote standby PostgreSQL INSTANCE
-      reload      Reload a PostgreSQL instance
+      reload      Reload PostgreSQL INSTANCE
-      restart     Restart a PostgreSQL instance
+      restart     Restart PostgreSQL INSTANCE
-      restore     Restore a PostgreSQL instance
+      restore     Restore PostgreSQL INSTANCE
-      schema      Print the JSON schema of PostgreSQL instance model start       Start a PostgreSQL instance
+      start       Start PostgreSQL INSTANCE
-      status      Check the status of a PostgreSQL instance. stop        Stop a PostgreSQL instance
+      status      Check the status of PostgreSQL INSTANCE. stop        Stop PostgreSQL INSTANCE
-      upgrade     Upgrade an instance using pg_upgrade
+      upgrade     Upgrade INSTANCE using pg_upgrade

+Most commands take an ``INSTANCE`` argument in the form of ``<version>/<name>`` where ``<version>/`` might be omitted.
+If there is only one instance on system, the argument is optional.

 Ansible module
 --------------